Vaishali-ajmera/90-Days-Of-DSA/README.md

 * Created an account on LeetCode
 * Learn about Time and Space Complexity from Coding Ninjas and youtube
 * Prepare notes for the same.
+* I solve Codechef "Self Learning for Unrated Coders" questions.
+It motivates me that I can also solve problems with all testCases passed.

 #### 🗒️ Day 02 :
 On the 2nd day, I solve remaining questions for logic building from CodeChef "Self Learning for Unrated Coders".
 It's totally worth it.